How to Make a DIY Clay Ring Dish Without a Pottery Wheel

 Step 7: Sand & Seal (Optional but Recommended)

-Once fully dry, lightly sand any rough edges with fine-grit sandpaper.
-Wipe away dust.
-Then, apply a coat of mod podge or clear acrylic sealant to protect the surface and give it a subtle sheen.
-Let dry completely.
+Once fully dry, the clay may have some rough patches.
+Lightly sand any sharp or uneven edges with fine-grit sandpaper until the surface is smooth.
+Wipe away all dust with a dry cloth.
+Then, apply a coat of mod podge or clear acrylic sealant.
+Since air-dry clay is porous and not waterproof, a sealant is essential to protect the surface from moisture and give it a polished, subtle sheen.
+Let it dry completely before moving to the next step.

 Step 8: Personalize (Optional)